• Skip to primary navigation

 Instructions

-• Place rack in center of oven and preheat oven to 500°F.
+• Place rack in center of oven and preheat oven to 475°F.

-• Flour your working surface and remove the pizza dough from the bag.
-Gently shape into a ball and let sit on the counter for 30 minutes.
-Then use your knuckles or finger pads to stretch into a rectangular shape.
-Let rest for 10 more minutes, and then shape it to the size of your baking sheet.
-Be careful not to stretch it too thin and carefully transfer dough to the baking sheet.
-Bake for 15-20 minutes or until lightly golden.
-Set aside.
+Flour your working surface and remove the pizza dough from the bag or container.
+Shape into a ball and let sit on the counter for 30 minutes.
+Then use your fingers or a rolling pin to stretch into the shape of your pizza pan or baking sheet.
+If it's recoiling, let rest for 10 more minutes and then stretch out again.

 • Cut into slices and serve while warm.
 Top with Parmesan cheese and red pepper flakes, if desired.